White Lines – The First Line

 That’s not exactly what I meant by thought when I asked.
 I was hoping for “smart,” or “sweet,” or perhaps “nifty,” but most definitely not “big.”
 “Big” is how one describes a sofa or perhaps a T-Rex, but not a human.
 At least, that is, if you’re me.

 I liked Debbie.
-We met in Mr. Loman’s sixth grade class.
+We met in Mrs. Smith’s fifth grade class.
 She had pimples and boobs and was approximately six-feet-tall.
 Yes, she probably could’ve been a linebacker, but I saw in her less football player and more puppy who hadn’t grown into her feet yet.
 She was like a Chihuahua trapped in a St. Bernard’s body.
 Puberty was not kind to poor Debbie.

 So, of course, I liked her immediately.

-I added her to my awkward friend collection the second her huge frame appeared in the sixth grade doorframe, shadowing most of the classroom like Godzilla.
-Mr. Loman lifted the needle off the class record player, (which is how we hit pause in the 80’s), as we’d been listening to his favorite Beatles song, “Revolution 9.”
+I added her to my awkward friend collection the second her huge frame appeared in the fifth grade doorframe, shadowing most of the classroom like Godzilla.
+Mrs. Smith paused the classroom projector right when the Donner Party documentary was really getting good.

-Mr. Loman also wouldn’t put up with bullying the classroom.
-Yeah, he was one of those teachers.
+Mrs. Smith also wouldn’t put up with bullying the classroom.
+Yeah, she was one of those teachers.
 The ones who actually make a difference.
-My sixth grade year was a welcome respite between fourth and fifth grade and the horrors of middle school.
+My fifth grade year was a welcome respite between fourth grade and the horrors of middle school.
 The only problem was recess, but at least we got a chance to breathe.

 Marie and I shared a secret eyeball moment to confirm Debbie’s acceptance for membership to our underground network of transplants.
 Our underground was so underground that we didn’t even know we had an underground.

-Here’s the new kid chronology since the fourth grade:
+Here’s the new kid chronology at Agnes Risley:

 - Eve = new kid.
 Weirdo.
 All alone.
 Boo.